How to Do Your Kegels

 Urinary control devices

 There are many products available in pharmacies and home health stores that can help you manage the loss of urine, though they are not considered to be treatments or a cure.

 Many types of diapers and pads are now available in pharmacies and general stores.
 Many of these have been adapted to comfortably fit male anatomy.

 Texas condom catheters resemble a condom, with an opening at one end so that it can be connected to a bag attached to the leg.
 When the bag is full of urine, it is emptied manually.
 You can talk to your urologist to see if this is an option.

 Urethral compression devices (external clamps)

-It is important here to know that the chance you will need such device is extremely low—less than 1%.
 Both clamps apply light pressure on the urinary canal, located on the underside of the penis, and prevent leakage.
 Proper tightness of the clamp is important in order to avoid pressure sores on the skin underneath the device.

 N.B.: These clamps should not be worn for excessive periods of time.
 Some urologists suggest using them for only an hour or two at a time.
 You can ask your urologist for advice.

 Just like prostate cancer itself, you do not have to suffer the effects of incontinence alone.
 Although it may seem like a delicate issue that is hard to share with others, there are many people that can help and support you.
 There are many resources at your disposal that can help make it easier for you to manage this problem from amongst both health professionals and various other groups.

 Many people in the medical community, including your urologist and doctor, can help treat incontinence caused by your prostate cancer treatment and provide you with options or a plan to manage this issue.
 Your pharmacist can also provide you with the appropriate medication or products to limit the unpleasant side effects of urinary leakage.